AradhyaNepal/generic_state_bya2/README.md

     scrollController.dispose();
     super.dispose();
   }
 ```
 Just few things to remember are:
 * Make sure you have passed ScrollController on the scrollable slice of the UI.
 * Dispose the ScrollController.
 I repeat, Dispose the ScrollController.
 Not doing so will not cause any problem with the package or with the application.
-But it causes memory leaks, which is bad programming practice.
+But it causes memory leaks, which a good programmer always handle.

 Some time the GenericStateWidget or GenericStatePaginationWidget is inside CustomScrollView,
 that means the parent is expecting child to be a Sliver not a normal RenderBox.